Selections taken from "Poems Under the Sun," A collection of original poems

 But when my mind despairs of deft deduction,

-I forsake worldly-wise instruction
+I forsake all worldly-wise instruction